Atlanta Civil War & Civil Rights Tour

 - 1 Bewertung

-Experience the history of the American Civil War with this tour of Atlanta and discover how the city became a key site for the American Civil Rights movement.
+Experience the history of the American Civil War in Atlanta and discover the city's role in the American Civil Rights movement.

 Civil War & Civil Rights Tour

-The first stop will be Cabbagetown, a preserved 19th-century residential neighbourhood.
-This historic district is listed in the U.S. National Register of Historic Places due to its significance to the cotton industry.
+First, visit Cabbagetown, a preserved residential neighborhood notable for its 19th-century architecture and recognized in the U.S. National Register of Historic Places due to its significance to the cotton industry.

-The tour will continue to Inman Park, the site of the Battle of Atlanta, which helped expedite the war's conclusion.
-While much of Atlanta was destroyed, you'll see some Victorian houses still standing.
+Next, head to Inman Park, the site of the Battle of Atlanta, which played a crucial role in the war's outcome.
+While much of Atlanta was destroyed, some Victorian houses remain to be seen.

-A visit to Oakland Cemetery will follow, where notable figures and soldiers are buried, including the founder of the Masters Golf Tournament and Margaret Mitchell.
+The tour continues at Oakland Cemetery, the resting place of soldiers and notable figures including the founder of the Masters Golf Tournament and Margaret Mitchell.

-The tour will explore Atlanta's political history and its role in the Civil Rights movement, including visits to the home of Martin Luther King Jr., the church he attended, and his grave, with insights into his leadership.
+Learn about Atlanta's Civil Rights history, visiting the home of Martin Luther King Jr., the church he attended, and his grave, with insights into the movement he led.

-Finally, you'll visit the Sweet Auburn Curb Market, once the wealthiest African-American street in the world during the 1920s.
-You'll learn about its history on this tour.
+Finally, explore the Sweet Auburn Curb Market, a public market that was once the wealthiest African-American street in the world during the 1920s.
+The tour will reveal its historical significance.

-At the end, you'll be transported back to your hotels in Atlanta.
+After the tour, return to your hotels in Atlanta.

 Pickup Information

-This tour provides pickup from hotels in Midtown Atlanta, Downtown, and Buckhead.
-If you're not in these areas, you can meet in the parking lot of the MLK Library.
+This tour includes pickup from hotels in Midtown Atlanta, Downtown, and Buckhead.
+If you're not in these areas, meet in the parking lot of the MLK Library.

 Preise